elsa-lab/NTHUthesis/README.md

 ## Class Options

-There are two class options that can be used to control the behavior of NTHUthesis.
+There are three class options that can be used to control the behavior of NTHUthesis.
 These are specified in the traditional LaTeX way.
 For example,

 ```latex
 \documentclass[master]{NTHUthesis}